You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 They publish over 600 books a year, which makes their array of fiction and non-fiction titles quite impressive.
 Kensington publishes under a few imprints, including Kensington, Zebra Books, Pinnacle Books, Lyrical Press, Dafina Books, and Citadel Press.

-They request that you submit your query to one editor only via email.
+They request you submit your query to one editor only via email.
 For self-help books, get in touch with Denise Silvestro, the executive editor for Citadel Press.
 In the first contact email, send your query only without attachments.

 Email: DSilvestro@Kensingtonbooks.com